Shore Power for Ocean-going Vessels

 ARB staff will hold a public workshop on Thursday, November 6, 2014, to begin discussion on potential amendments to the At-Berth Regulation.
 Additional meeting materials will be posted here when available.

-CARB releases Notification and Reporting forms for the Regulator Advisory
+CARB releases Notification and Reporting forms for the Regulatory Advisory

 As specified in the December 2013 Regulatory Advisory, fleets need submit documentation to ARB to qualify for temporary relief.
 These forms are available in the "Forms and Tools" section of this website.
 We are also hosting an informational webinar on March 6, 2014 to discuss the forms.